 - 80% of global consumers believe that businesses must play a role in addressing societal issues.
 (Edelman Trust Barometer, 2016).

 Moreover, what’s most interesting is where millennials factor into the picture.
 A 2014 Cone Communications Digital Activism Study also found that:

 - 74% of millennials surveyed learn about a companies’ social or environmental business practices, versus the U.S. average of 54%.

 - 80% of millennials were likely to donate to a cause after learning about it online, versus the U.S. average of 63%.

-However, millennials are often portrayed as the “me” generation—selfish, entitled, lazy… Also, it seems every millennial has had “the talk” with their grandparents, how “back in the day, they had to actually read books to write research papers, and walk to school uphill both ways in the snow.”
+However, society often portrays millennials as the “me” generation.
+Selfish, entitled, lazy… Also, it seems every millennial has had “the talk” with their grandparents, how “back in the day, they had to actually read books to write research papers, and walk to school uphill both ways in the snow.”
 The bottom-line is that they think technology has made millennials’ lives much more convenient, and we have it so much easier than they did.

 That’s probably true to some extent.
 Growing up with computers, cell phones, and technology has made things easier for some of us, but harder for others.

 While I’m not walking to work in the rain or churning my own butter, I’m involved in my community.
 I’ve also spent countless hours doing unpaid work for causes that I care about.
 And, after doing research, I know I’m not alone.